-Roberto Kolter and Scott Chimileski’s large-scale photographs illustrating the intricate social and multidimensional wonder of the small-scale world of microbes are on display in the Science Center show “Scale: A Matter of Perspective” through Dec.
+Scott Chimileski’s large-scale photographs illustrating the intricate social and multidimensional wonder of the small-scale world of microbes are on display in the Science Center show “Scale: A Matter of Perspective” through Dec.
 9. The stunning images, which blend art and science, also comprise the exhibit “ World in a Drop: Photographic Explorations of Microbial Life” at the Harvard Museum of Natural History through Jan.
 7.

 Stained Pseudomonas aeruginosa colony biofilm grown in the laboratory (left); signature image of the “World in a Drop” exhibit, taken on a blade of grass in the Arnold Arboretum.

 For a hands-on experience, educators, researchers, and the

 Art+Bio Collaborative will hold a Microbes Mini-Festival on Sunday from 1 to 4 p.m.
 Visitors can observe thriving microbial colonies on cheese rinds, and watch the aquatic micro-animals known as “waterbears” prowl a landscape the unaided human eye can’t see.
 The opportunity to work on a collaborative art project detailing a large microbial community and interact with fungi is part of the fun.

 The images below give a glimpse of what keeps our ecosystems and our lives in balance.
 These stunning pictures invite people to explore the significant, structural world of the unseen.